sivertheisholt/Industriuka2024/README.md

 In the demo, a user remotely controls a wheel loader to transfer rice (or another product) between bins, while the LiDAR sensor tracks and records the volume changes in real-time.

+There is also a camera connected to the wheel loader to give a POV view of the driver.

 ![Imgur](https://github.com/sivertheisholt/industriuka/blob/main/industriuka2024-Stand.png)